Larpon/mtm/README.md

 * ogg

 # Integration
 The menu will be installed as:
 <right click> -> Actions -> Convert
 or
 <right click> -> Actions -> Dump Audio
 Depending on the file type

 Enjoy!
-- Lars
+- Lars and all the contributors